Rayologist/rhf-zod-mantine-typescript-template/README.md

 A custom hook `useForm` is implemented as a wrapper of RHF to solve the problem of boilerplate codes as shown in [`src/containers/Form.tsx`](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/containers/Form.tsx#L216-L242) when developers are constructing forms.
 The sample form  is adapted from [Mantine UI](https://ui.mantine.dev/category/authentication#authentication-title), and can be found in [`src/pages/simple-form.tsx`](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L11-L43).

 ### Usage

 Please refer directly to the codes [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx).

 The props are almost the same as `useForm` in [`React Hook Form`](https://react-hook-form.com/api/useform).
 However, there are four fields required:

-1. defaultvalues: same as RHF but required
+1. defaultvalues: Same as RHF but required
-2. onSubmit(data, actions, event) => void:
-   Same as RHF [`handleSubmit`](https://react-hook-form.com/api/useform/handlesubmit), but the `actions` paramenter is hooked into the function through currying, where post submit actions can be done within.
+2. onSubmit: Same as RHF [`handleSubmit`](https://react-hook-form.com/api/useform/handlesubmit)
 3. schema: Zod schema.
-4. controllers: objects of field props.
+4. controllers: Objects of field props.
 Required props: control (controlled components), label (Field label), name (HTML input name)

+In addition, there are two ways to access `RHF useForm returned methods`:

+   1. Using array destructured value, as exemplified [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/1eb0eeabc390810dbfbe6bc777edc87f330dc424/src/pages/simple-form.tsx#L11).
-In addition, `RHF useForm returned methods` can be accessed using `render props` as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L65).
+   2. Using `render props` as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/1eb0eeabc390810dbfbe6bc777edc87f330dc424/src/pages/simple-form.tsx#L73-L87).

-Moreover, submit button for the form can be accessed using dot notation [[example](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L73-L75)].
-The only difference between this one and that of mantine is that `id` and `loaderProps` are already passed to the button props, as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L73-L75).
+Moreover, submit button for the form can be accessed using dot notation [[example](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/1eb0eeabc390810dbfbe6bc777edc87f330dc424/src/pages/simple-form.tsx#L84-L86)].
+The only difference between this one and that of mantine is that `id` and `loaderProps` are already passed to the button props, as shown in [here](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/e2649eab77932dc9458ddae9e2c180fe3567ea0e/src/pages/simple-form.tsx#L73-L75), so that the button does not have to live inside html form tag, such as [this one](https://github.com/Rayologist/rhf-zod-mantine-typescript-template/blob/1eb0eeabc390810dbfbe6bc777edc87f330dc424/src/pages/simple-form.tsx#L107-L109).

 ## Current List of Controlled Components from Mantine